ypang6/pswpswpsw.github.io/_posts/2018-09-28-note-coefficient.md

   - tsa_class_notes
 ---

-## A note on coefficient of determinant
+## Can we use coefficient of determinant for nonlinear regression?

 ### Abstract